LADSR/SRF-Text-Formatter/DevNotes.md

     h3 doesn't have bullete sometimes and it looks ugly more than one heding 1 should be formatted diffrently (As one para not seprate)

+GUI:
+    if they select formatting to first give them a popup telling them to select format from first